HomeAdvertisingThe 2025 Business Directory List That Puts You on the Map

 Unlike general SEO efforts, directories deliver pre-qualified visitors who are actively searching for specific services or products.

-For example, industry-specific directories like Avvo (legal) or Healthgrades (medical) connect businesses with high-intent prospects at the decision stage of their journey.
+For example, industry-specific directories like Avvo (legal) or Healthgrades (medical) connect businesses with high-intent prospects who are ready to decide.

-Many directories offer insights into competitor listings, reviews, and offerings.
-This intelligence helps businesses identify gaps in service offerings or marketing messaging.
+Many directories show you competitor listings, reviews, and offerings.
+That helps you spot gaps in your service offerings or marketing messaging.

 Did You Know?
 According to recent research, 87% of consumers read online reviews for local businesses in 2024, up from 81% in 2022.
 Directory platforms are often the first place these reviews appear.

-Many quality directories offer free or low-cost basic listings, making them accessible even to businesses with limited marketing budgets.
-The brand visibility per pound spent often exceeds that of paid advertising channels.
+Many quality directories offer free or low-cost basic listings, so they’re within reach even for businesses on a tight marketing budget.
+The brand visibility per pound spent often beats paid advertising channels.

-• Optimised Directory Strategy: £8-30 per new customer
+• Optimised Directory Strategy: GBP 8-30 per new customer

-To maximise the impact of your directory strategy in 2025, consider these proven frameworks:
+To get the most from the impact of your directory strategy in 2025, try these proven frameworks:

-This framework divides your directory efforts into three levels of engagement:
+This framework splits your directory work into three levels of engagement:

 1. Foundation Tier: Complete, consistent listings across primary platforms (Google, Bing, Jasmine Directory, key industry directories)